Romeo

 Shakespeare Retold (Modern Verse)

 Quote Analysis: Romeo's line to the apothecary in Mantua is one of the most cynical moments in the play, and one of the most adult.
-The lyrical young man has been replaced by someone capable of looking at gold and seeing it as the more lethal substance — capable of philosophical clarity in the moment of buying his own death.
-The change in register from Acts 1 and 2 is the change Granville-Barker describes: Romeo, by Act 5, is decisive, hardened, and (within his own lights) clear-eyed.
+The lyrical young man has been replaced by someone capable of looking at gold and seeing it as the more lethal substance, capable of philosophical clarity in the moment of buying his own death.
+The change in register from Acts 1 and 2 is what the rest of the play insists on: Romeo, by Act 5, is decisive, hardened, and (within his own lights) clear-eyed.

 Eyes, look your last!